Skibidi-Saharsh/cs50-final-project/README.md

 Used on the homepage to dynamically display an image and set the visual tone for the project.

 ### `marijuana.js`
-Loads a relevant image to support the information about marijuana and engage users visually.
+Gives an image to support the information about marijuana and engage users visually.

 ### `steroid.js`
-Dynamically adds an image to the steroids page, reinforcing the presented content.
+Adds an image to the steroids page

 ### `Fentanyl.js`
-This script adds a fentanyl-related image to further support visual learning on that topic.
+Adds a fentanyl-related image to further support visual learning on that topic.

 ---

 ## `style.css`
-Defines the site’s visual appearance.
-The styles keep things clean and minimal, with centered headings, readable text, and responsive navigation links.
-Hover effects are included to improve interactivity and visual feedback.
+This tells the website how it should look.
+The style makes everything simple and neat, with titles all centered, and easy-to-read text.